 Okay, so it’s been a while folks… For those that follow me on Instagram, you are probably very aware that I recently took a trip to Tokyo (sorry for the holiday spam) and on my return, I felt a little feral and bewildered due to the long-haul flight, lack of sleep and jet lag.
 So, what better way to ease back into routine than to stop for brunch on a gloriously sunny day in Sheffield.

-I opted for the garlic mushroom & kale baked eggs with homemade sourdough toast, and Theo went with the vegan full English.
-While we were waiting for our food, I thought this was the perfect opportunity to go and check out the bakery… I mean, we needed to get some bread in anyway.
-My logic was, if I went without Theo, I couldn’t be told ‘no’ every time my eyes found a new baked item that I wanted.
-I said as we were leaving Japan “RIGHT, THAT’S IT, HEALTHY EATING STARTS NOW”, you know, the classic nonsense you tell yourself when your holiday’s over and you’re sad and fat.
-So, Theo isn’t the cake policeman that stops me from being happy, he was just trying to be the strong one… but I left him behind.
+We opted for the garlic mushroom & kale baked eggs with homemade sourdough toast, and the vegan full English.
+While we were waiting for our food, I thought this was the perfect opportunity to go and check out the bakery… I mean, I needed to get some bread in anyway.
+My logic was, if I went on my own, I couldn’t be told ‘no’ every time my eyes found a new baked item that I wanted.
+Whilst leaving Japan, I adamantly said “RIGHT, THAT’S IT, HEALTHY EATING STARTS NOW”, you know, the classic nonsense you tell yourself when your holiday’s over and you’re sad and fat.
+So I went alone, so the only shame I felt was my own.

 Once I returned, it didn’t take long for our food to arrive, and wow, was I impressed.
 Bear in mind, this is the first meal I had since returning to England, so it took all my strength to try and savour it, knowing I would want to write about it, but oh my wow, it was so, so good.
 My eggs were cooked perfectly and in a creamy, cheesy sauce with garlicky mushrooms & bits of crispy kale – and they didn’t stinge on the toast either!
 I hate when you go out for brekkie and get given a measly one slice of toast… like hello?
 LOOK AT ME, THIS BODY WAS NOT BUILT ON SOLO SLICES.
 So, thank you Forge Bakehouse, for understanding that some of us don’t like to leave room for the next meal.
 And crackin’ toast it was.

-Theo’s full English was amazing, they really cater for everyone and think of everything.
-He loved all of it and was so full by the time he finished it.
-He especially loved the house made tofu ‘eggs’ & slow beans.
-Two of Theo’s fave things when he goes out to eat are homemade ketchup and homemade ‘baked beans’ so he was properly impressed with Forge Bakehouse.
+The vegan full English was amazing, they really cater for everyone and think of everything.
+We loved all of it and were so full by the time we finished it.
+We especially loved the house made tofu ‘eggs’ & slow beans.
+Two of our fave things when we go out to eat are homemade ketchup and homemade ‘baked beans’ so we were properly impressed with Forge Bakehouse.

 We both absolutely loved our food at Forge Bakehouse, and the service was top quality.
 It’s extremely reasonably priced, in fact, I couldn’t believe how cheap it was considering what we had eaten and how many baked items I had walked away with at the end.
 Can’t wait to stop in again and try out some more of their menu- and of course cop a slice of that Bakewell tart!